Ready To Grow As A Mentor For Your Kids? Learn How Below.

 So, today I have 4 tips for what to do with wrong answers, especially if your kids don’t know or care they are wrong:

-If you want a game that is part logic, part problem solving, part basic operation review and part luck, you need to try Contig 60.
+If you want a game that is part logic, part problem solving, part basic operation review and part luck, you need to try Combo.
 It will quickly become a family favorite!

 All you need to get started is to get at least 3 dice per person (you can share if you need to) and a printed version of the game (found in the link below).

-The game is perfect for students who know their basic addition, subtraction, multiplication and division facts.
+The game is perfect for students who know their basic addition, subtraction, multiplication and subtraction facts.

 Taming The Beast